gustavobarretto/APIClinic/README.md

 **Version 1.0.0**

-This Clinic is builded in Java.
+This API is a microservice that allows the registration of patients, their respective addresses and dentists.

 ## Table of Contents
 * [Getting Started](#getting-started)